Legal Chatbots: When to Build Custom vs Buy Off-the-Shelf

 | Competitive advantage | Low (similar to competitors) | High (unique capabilities) |

 Document your use cases, integration needs, and success criteria before evaluating solutions.
 Vague requirements lead to poor decisions.
 Attorneys who will use the legal chatbot daily should participate in evaluation and testing.
-Technology that impresses partners but frustrates associates fails.

 No chatbot launches perfect.
 Budget time and money for refinement based on real usage patterns.
 Track accuracy, user satisfaction, and failure patterns from day one.
 Have your risk and compliance team review the implementation before production launch.
 Start with limited users or use cases.
 Expand after validating quality and gathering feedback.
 Whether you buy or build, develop internal understanding of how the legal AI chatbot works.